mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty Linux/readme.md

 # College Student

-Linux is a powerful and free operating system..
+Linux is a powerful and free operating system...

 Here are four benefits of using Linux that make it a great choice for students: